coucouland/coucou-user-guide/docs/channel/chat.md

-# Coucal API - Channels: Chat
+# Coucal Channel - Chat

 Chat applications provide instant messaging capabilities for communicating with collaborators or other applications (e.g. ChatOps/ChatBots).
 This channel supports integration with Chat applications to publish and/or consume